strblr/pegase/README.md

 `npm install pegase` or `yarn add pegase`

-Next, import the template literal tag that will become your new best friend and there you go, ready to write your first parsing expression.
+Next, import the template literal tag that will become your new best friend and there you go, ready to write your first peg expression.

 ```js
 import peg from "pegase";